alexander-pastukhov/writing-games-with-python-and-psychopy/docs/09-christmas.md

 from psychopy.sound import Sound
 ```

 Then, you need a new object of `Sound` class supplying the file  name as the first parameter (I called the variable `song`).
 Right before start the loop, you `.play()` the sound.
-Note, if you want to play the same sound again, you need to "rewind" it by explicitly calling its `.stop()` method (for some reason, the sound stops at the end but does not gets "rewind", so when you try to play it again and notices that it is already at the end and stops without playing anything).
+Note, if you want to play the same sound again, you need to "rewind" it by explicitly calling its `.stop()` method.
+For some reason, the sound stops at the end but does not gets "rewind", so when you try to play it again and notices that it is already at the end and stops without playing anything.

 ::: {.rmdnote .program}
 Put your code into `code04.py`.